eds2024/eds2024.github.io/_pages/registration.md

 - <strike>June 5: Second round closes</strike>

-- <strong>June 14: Acceptance emails are sent to eligible applicants (with payment instructions - you will receive en email from DAKINIPCO)</strong>
+- <strong>June 14: Acceptance emails are sent to eligible applicants (with payment instructions - you will receive an email from DAKINIPCO).</strong> If you encounter any issue or don't receive an email, please contact us immediately at  eds24-help@telecom-paris.fr

 - June 30: Deadline for payment (first and second round)